simplesamlphp/simplesamlphp/docs/simplesamlphp-sp.md

 ![Screenshot of the status page after a user has succesfully authenticated](resources/simplesamlphp-sp/screenshot-example.png)

-For a better looking, more advanced Discovery Service with tabs and live search, you may want to use the `discopower` module contained in the SimpleSAMLphp distribution.
+For a better looking, more advanced Discovery Service with tabs and live search, you may want to use the `discopower` module.

 Integrating authentication with your own application
 ----------------------------------------------------